 Did you work for British Petroleum (BP)?
-BP offered their employees a handsome pension scheme that kept up with inflation and lasted your entire life.
+BP offered their employees a handsome pension scheme that kept up with inflation and lasted for their entire life.
 However, many former BP employees were tricked into switching their pensions.
+It is rarely in a BP employee’s interest to move from a defined benefits (DB) pension.
 Were you missold DB transfer products?
 If you were the victim of a missold salary swap, you might be entitled to final salary transfer compensation, and we can help you make a final salary transfer claim.

 The Financial Conduct Authority (FCA) has raised alarm bells about missold salary swap incidents.
 There are plenty of negligent independent financial advisers out there who convinced clients to switch their pensions from the more desirable final salary schemes to inferior fixed pensions.